by Mike G, May 2019

 Although collaborations, remixes and production work accounted for most of Beaumont Hannant’s output from 1995-98, his still continued releasing his eclectic IDM-style techno under his own name on General Production Recordings, just at a slower rate.
 The Psi-Onyx (1995) remix e.p. features him and several others including Autechre reworking one of his signature tunes.
 The two volumes of Notions of Tonality from 1995 and 1996 respectively are four-track e.p’s with some fine, moody pieces of beautiful bleep and robot soul.

-It was actually one of many independent dance and electronica labels in the UK, Europe and America around this time to fold – or at least go into long hibernation.
+It was actually one of many independent dance and electronica labels in the UK, Europe and America that crashed in the late 90’s – or at least went into long hibernation.
 There were multiple reasons for the trend.
-As major labels got on board with dance music they flooded the media, distribution and retail channels with the same kind of product, edging out the indies.
-There was also the fact that some audiences had moved on, as dance music and its various scenes continued to morph and mutate at dizzying speed.
+As major labels got on board dance music they flooded the media, distribution and retail channels with the same kind of product, edging out the indies.
+Then there was the fact that some audiences had moved on, as dance and its various scenes continued to morph and mutate at dizzying speed.
+Distributors also exploited small labels, taking stock but not paying.
 Sometimes, it simply came down to being a badly run business and too many all-nighters in clubland, despite the good intentions.